PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter3.md

 6. The design environment should be chosen, including the tools, procedures, software and hardware that are to be used to develop, verify and control the hardware item and the life cycle data.

-   a.
-If certification credit is sought for use of tools in combination, the sequence of operation of the tools should be specified in the respective plan.
+   1. If certification credit is sought for use of tools in combination, the sequence of operation of the tools should be specified in the respective plan.

-   b.
-The design environment can affect the design of a product.
+   2. The design environment can affect the design of a product.
 Section 11.4 provides guidance for the assessment of tools and determining when tool qualification may be necessary.

 7. The process for deviating from the established plans, if deviations become necessary and affect certification, should be identified.